A monotone Sinai theorem: Background

 \subsection{Finitary constructions}

-\sloppypar Keane and Smorodinsky \cite{keanea, keaneb} strengthened the results of Sinai and Ornstein by constructing factors that are \dff{finitary}; that is, on a set of full measure the factors constructed by Keane and Smorodinsky are continuous with respect to the product topology on the space $\nset{N}^{\Z}$ and thus have the property that for almost every $\x\in\nset{N}^\Z$, there is a $k$ such that if $x_i=x'_i$ for all $|i|\le k$, then $\phi(x')_0=\phi(x)_0$.
-See also \cite{MR571401, MR2308235,MR633760, MR2306207, MR2876281, shea} for background and recent developments with regards to finitary factors.
-Let us also note that Ball's monotone factor is also finitary \cite{Ball}, but the factor we construct will {\em not} be.
-It will be interesting to see if the construction in \cite{MR2308235} can be adapted to give monotone factors, since their construction in the case where there is a strict entropy gap, $H(p) > H(q)$, has a coding radius with exponential tails, so that the probability that $k$ of the coordinates of $\x$ are insufficient to determine the zeroth coordinate of the image decays to zero exponentially fast as $k \to \infty$. \begin{question} Is Theorem \ref{result} true with the additional requirement that the factor be finitary? \end{question}
+Keane and Smorodinsky \cite{keanea,keaneb} strengthened the results of Sinai and Ornstein by constructing factors that are \textit{finitary}; that is, on a set of full measure the factors constructed by Keane and Smorodinsky are continuous with respect to the product topology on the space $[N]^{\mathbb{Z}}$ and thus have the property that for almost every $\mathrm{x}\in[N]^\mathbb{Z}$, there is a $k$ such that if $x_i=x'_i$ for all $|i|\le k$, then $\phi(x')_0=\phi(x)_0$.
+See also \cite{MR571401,MR2308235,MR633760,MR2306207,MR2876281,shea} for background and recent developments with regards to finitary factors.
+Let us also note that Ball's monotone factor is also finitary \cite{Ball}, but the factor we construct will \textit{not} be.
+It will be interesting to see if the construction in \cite{MR2308235} can be adapted to give monotone factors, since their construction in the case where there is a strict entropy gap, $H(p) > H(q)$, has a coding radius with exponential tails, so that the probability that $k$ of the coordinates of $\mathrm{x}$ are insufficient to determine the zeroth coordinate of the image decays to zero exponentially fast as $k \to\infty$.